lucanunz/Visual-odometry/README.md

 - given this pose and the measurements, triangulate to have a set of world points
 - perform projective icp (picp) iteratively between subsequent poses.
 At each pose, we update the world map with the previously triangulated points, and use the whole map in picp

 Data association is done in the same way as in the main branch.
+At the end of this README, a performance comparison between data association approaches is presented

 The estimation of the pose is done in $SE(2)$ by considering the state still to be a $SE(3)$ pose, but the perturbation $\Delta x$ is 3 dimensional.
 Hence, only planar poses are estimated.